arthurflor23/handwritten-text-recognition/README.md

 python graphite --workflow recognition --source iam --text-level line --recognition flor --batch-size 16 --training
 ```

-This command will train the optical model on IAM dataset at the line level, using the Flor optical network with batch size of 16.
+This command will train the recognition model on IAM dataset at the line level, using the Flor optical network with batch size of 16.

 **Example 2: Perform recognition model testing**